groboclown/precision-shell/CONTRIBUTING.md

 ```

 To bump the version number, change the [version.txt](version.txt) file.
 Version numbers must be in a dewey decimal format MAJOR.MINOR.PATCH (e.g. `1.2.3`).

+### Adding a Compression Technique

+If you want to contribute to the compression code, that's all in the `compressed` directory, and its readme tells you about how to implement over there.
+However, it spills over into the `build-tools/internal-docker-make.sh`, where script code attempts to identify the smallest version of the build executable.
+If you add more execution techniques (beyond the 'fd' (file descriptor) and 'lk' (manually linked)) or compression implementations, the list of file extensions to search will need adjusting.

 ## Releasing